MQTT can not only be used for collecting sensor data it can also be used for controlling devices.

 Device name= 111111

-Device friendly name= main-light
+Device friendly name= lounge-light

 Before updating the status and executing commands the device name needs to be checked.
 The function is shown below